Ariaaghakhani/Minimal-Admin-Panel/README.md

 - 🔗 [Demo Project](https://minimal-admin-panel.vercel.app/)

-- 🗂️ Check the Source directory for Source codes and Components
+- 🗂️ Check the "Source" directory for Source codes and Components

 - 👨🏻‍💻 Developed by Aria AG